dotnet/orleans/Step-by-step-Tutorials/Concurrency.md

 ```

 When we run this code, the first "Thanks!" greeting is received.
-However, when this message is responded to this we get a 30 second pause, then warnings appear in the log and we're told the grain is about to break it's promise.
+However, when this message is responded to this we get a 30 second pause (or 10 minutes when the debugger is attached), then warnings appear in the log and we're told the grain is about to break it's promise.

-    1 said: Welcome to my team!
+    7b66f830-8d81-49fc-b8fc-279af6924bd3 said: Welcome to my team!
-    0 said: Thanks!
+    ce14310a-8500-4b2f-a21b-b4b23eb48d0d said: Thanks!
     [2014-03-12 15:25:37.398 GMT    31      WARNING 100157  CallbackData    127.0.0.1:11111]        Response did
     not arrive on time in 00:00:30 for message: Request
     S127.0.0.1:11111:132333898*grn/906ECA4C/00000001@68e2b3ab->S127.0.0.1:11111:132333898*grn/D9BB797F/00000000@c24c4187 #13: MyGrainInterfaces1.IEmployee:Greeting().
 Target History is: <S127.0.0.1:11111:132333898:*grn/D9BB797F/00000000:@c24c4187>.